 This article on contrarian investing vs deep value was written by Colin Richardson.
 Colin is a private investor based in Alberta, Canada.
 He focuses on applying a quantitative strategy to eliminate behavioral biases in his personal account.
-Article image (Creative Commons) by qimono, edited by The Broken Leg.
+Article image (Creative Commons) by qimono, edited by Broken Leg Investing.

 My journey started at a one-day finance seminar along with 6,000 other attendees.
 A self-proclaimed value investing guru strode on stage and pitched the audience the idea of safe, risk-free investing.
 He affirmed that value investing can work in any market and give an individual investor an advantage over the pros.
 Although these descriptors are true, the speaker failed to mention two key components of value investing.